gcharang/komodo-wiki/Setup-Komodo-Notary-Node.md

 ```
 Iguana should split your utxos automatically.
 If you want to test or split manually, you can follow [this guide](https://github.com/KomodoPlatform/komodo/wiki/How-to-Split-UTXO-for-Notarization).

-# N00b Q&A

-- I receive "null utxo array size" as output when i start script start2
-	You have to fund your BTC wallet with 0.01btc.
-Send your BTC address to James and he will fund it.

-- If I did not initially run bitcoind or komodod with txindex=1, then should I add that to .conf and rescan blockchain or something?
-	Yes, you need to launch it with -reindex in the command line arg (like bitcoind -reindex &)

-- When i start Iguana, i see a message that my IP is dead.
-Is it?
-        It isn't ;-) just start de start2 script and it's alive.

-- When i log out of my server and log back in again after i while, the Iguana proces has been killed, why?
-        I do not know why, i had this problem myself.
-Contact BadAss for a solution for this.

-- I get all kinds of strange warnings in the output of start2.
-Did i broke something?
-        Rule nr.1, if you do not see any ERROR's, let it run.
-James is busy with debugging the code.
-Do you see warnings, then let it run.
-If you don't trust it, restart it again.

-- My Iguana process gets killed by a buffer overflow error.
-Do i have to start over again?
-        No, just go to ~/SuperNET and do a git pull.